MysteryPancake/Houdini-Fun/Waveforms.md

 ```

 ## Common waveforms
 Here's a collection of common waveforms.
-I originally made these on [ShaderToy](https://www.shadertoy.com/view/clXSR7) for music production, but they're useful in Houdini too.
+I originally made these for music production on [ShaderToy](https://www.shadertoy.com/view/clXSR7), but they're great for Houdini too.

+[<img src="./images/waveforms.png" width="600">](https://www.shadertoy.com/view/clXSR7)

-- Each waveform is phase aligned, meaning the positive and negative cycles match.
+- Each waveform is **phase aligned**, meaning the positive and negative **cycles** match.
 This prevents [interference](https://en.wikipedia.org/wiki/Wave_interference) when they're added together.
-- Each waveform is centered with a DC offset of 0.
+- Each waveform is centered with a **DC offset** of 0.
-- Each have samples are between -1 and 1 (maximum volume).
-Multiply to reduce the volume.
+- Each waveform has an **amplitude** of 1, with each [sample](https://en.wikipedia.org/wiki/Sampling_(signal_processing)) ranging from -1 to 1.
+Multiply to control the volume.
-- Each can be adjusted in phase by adding to the time.
+- Each waveform's **phase** is controlled by adding to the time.

-[<img src="./images/waveforms.png" width="600">](https://www.shadertoy.com/view/clXSR7)

 ## Sine wave
 Add 0.25 to time to get a cosine wave.